Skip to Content

 Conservation Advice

-Updated formal conservation advice is now available for this MPA.
-Further information on the approach used to develop this advice is available on the 'Conserving MPAs' webpage along with a Glossary of Terms used in JNCC's conservation advice and a short video explaining how to use the conservation advice packages.
+Further information on the approach used to develop this advice is available on our ‘Conserving MPAs’ webpage along with a Glossary of Terms used in JNCC conservation advice to support the use of the conservation advice packages.

-You must refer to this advice if you:
+You must refer to the conservation advice package for a MCZ if you are:

 We will engage with stakeholders to identify any lessons which JNCC can learn from customers who have used the advice, with a view to continuing to ensure it is fit-for-purpose.

-The following table provides an overview of the components of the conservation advice, and provides hyperlinks to each of the products for this MPA.
-These elements together form JNCC’s formal conservation advice for this site and should be read in conjunction with each other.
-This advice reflects the most up-to-date evidence held by JNCC (correct as of March 2018).
+The following table provides an overview of the components of the conservation advice and provides hyperlinks to each.
+Combined, these components form JNCC’s formal conservation advice for this site and should be read in conjunction with each other.
+Until such times as this advice is updated, it remains JNCC’s formal conservation advice for the site.

 Document Overview